 This idea first reached legal significance through the famous English case of Armory v.
 Delamirie which was heard in 1722.
 As it is, Armory formally established the principle that a finder acquires a form of legal title by way of possession.

 First, to be clear, the naming convention of this case is atypical in that “Armory” wasn’t actually involved.
 It’s unclear, but it’s believed Armory was the original owner of the “found” jewel.
 Armory is the name of the case, but the parties represented are the plaintiff (Delamirie) and the defendant (James Bird) who a chimney sweep’s son on the job.

-Armory (plaintiff) was the helper of a chimney sweep.
-While on the job, he found a jewel composed of gems embedded in a ring.
-Armory took the jewel to a goldsmith (Delamirie, the defendant) to have it appraised.
-The goldsmith’s apprentice took the gems from the ring so as to weigh them separately.
-The apprentice gave Armory an estimation of their value and then returned the ring without the gems.
+The defendant (Armory — though again, the actual defendant was James Bird) was the son of a chimney sweep.
+While on the job, he found a jewel setting with a bunch of gems embedded in it (presumably a ring).
+Armory took the setting to a goldsmith (Delamirie, the plaintiff) to have it appraised.
+The goldsmith took the gems out of the setting to the back room to weigh them separately, but when he returned, James Bird had taken the setting (without the gems) and left.

-The issue before the court was whether Armory had a superior title to the jewel despite the fact that he was not the true owner.
+The issue before the court was whether James Bird had (technically) a superior title to the jewel despite the fact that he was not the true owner.
 That is, whether the title he acquired through finding the jewel was sufficient to warrant the return of the jewel from the goldsmith.